lvgl/docs_old/tr/html/_sources/overview/file-system.md.txt

         break;
     }

-    /*fn is empty if not more files to read*/ if(strlen(fn) == 0) {
+    /*fn is empty, if not more files to read*/ if(strlen(fn) == 0) {
         break;
     }